smashthings/public-docker-images/README.md

 *Use Case:* Quickly loaded into Kubernetes clusters to debug DNS/linkerd, curl service endpoints, etc

+### backup
+An image with some basic backup tools such as rclone, zip, unzip and aws cli (ie. S3 cli)

+*Use Case:* Zipping or rcloning to cloud providers

 ### docker
 The base image with both the docker CLI and docker-compose added to it.
 Does not include the docker engine itself, this is not a Docker in Docker image.